caltechlibrary/cell-atlas/subsections/cone-structure.md

 collector: Ariane Briegel
 ---

 The archaellar plate does not come to a point at the tip, but rather is a conical frustum (open at the top), resembling a lampshade.
-In the center of the tip is a small ring, as you can see in a top view in this lysed, flattened *Thermococcus kodakaraensis* cell.
+In the center of the tip is a small ring, as you can see in a top view in this lysed, and therefore flattened, *Thermococcus kodakaraensis* cell.
 The function of the ring remains unknown; perhaps it nucleates the rest of the structure?